How to claim compensation for incorrect gas and electricity bills

 As a result of these reforms, households should now find it easier to compare tariffs from different suppliers using price comparison sites, as well as have a better understanding of their energy bills and be more confident in the transparency of their energy suppliers.

 Among the reforms is the ability to claim compensation if your energy supplier or distributor delivers a less than satisfactory service.
-The following is a list of the common circumstances in which you might be able to claim compensation:

 - Mistakes on bills.